pau-lo/pau-lo/README.md

 ### Currently...

 - 🔭 I’m currently working:
       As an Independent Consultant specializing in DS/ML life cycle, GCP, 6-Sigma, and Statistical Process Control.
       Training AV's.
-          On Building fullstack apps in JS, Bootstrap and Flask.
+      Building fullstack apps in JS, Bootstrap and Flask.

 - 🌱 I’m currently learning:
-          Full stack Machine Learning --> Creating ML Apps using Streamlit, FastAPI, React and Flask.
+      **Full stack Machine Learning** -> Creating ML Apps using Reach, Streamlit, FastAPI and Flask.
-          Kubernetes.
+      **Kubernetes**.
-          Deep Learning - Computer Vision related stuff.
+      **Deep Learning** -> Computer Vision related stuff.

 - 👯 I’m looking to collaborate on:
            ML related stuff and contributing to the DS/ML community.

 - ⚡ Fun fact:
           An **Artist** at heart
-          A Jazz aficionado!
+          A **Jazz** aficionado!
-          Really like to play drums and a bit of guitar when I am not doing ML stuff.
+          Enjoy playing **drums** and a bit of **guitar** when I am not doing ML stuff.